plone/documentation/working-with-content/managing-content/ploneformgen/sql_crud.rst

 In this step, we'll create an update SQL method and show how to selectively update or insert data.

-Using the ZMI, create a Z SQL Method inside your form folder with the id testUpdateRow.
+Using the ZMI, create a Z SQL Method inside your form folder with the id *testUpdateRow*.
 For its parameters, set:

 Connection ID